 - Read Trees of the Dancing Goats and make ornaments.
 (In the story, the ornaments are carved and painted wooden animals, but you could make any kind of ornament.)
 Here are lots of felt ornaments you might want to try.

-- Read The Long Winter and knit scarves or hats or gloves.
+- Read The Long Winter and knit scarves, hats, or gloves.
 This could stretch over weeks, reading this chapter book and knitting.
-Here are some Easy Scarf Knitting Patterns for Beginners.
+Here are some Free Scarf Knitting Patterns.

 Want more book ideas?
 See 50+ Wholesome Winter Holiday Books for Children.